@overlastic/react

 )

-}Once the component receives props, you can use the pop-up component in JSX.
+}Once the component receives props, it can be used directly in JSX:

 import { useState } from 'react'